Chapter 12, Incendiary Attack, carries a host of deeper interpretations – given that fire can be used as a metaphor in a great deal of ways.

-The five listed kinds of attacks can be reduced to 3 in CS terms, and can be understood as:
+The five listed kinds of attacks can be reduced to 3, in InfoSec terms, and can be understood as:

 - Attacks against personnel – the kind that hinder or remove their ability to participate in security operations – or other crucial organization positions

 - Attacks against general resources – which reduces the general operations of security and organization